socrata/dev.socrata.com/docs/endpoints.md

 ## When we will increment endpoint versions

 From time to time, we'll introduce new [SoQL functions](/docs/functions/) and [datatypes](/docs/datatypes/) to the latest version of the SODA API.
 Those changes will be non-breaking, and old queries and applications will continue to function unchanged.
 The SODA API is designed to make it easy to introduce new functionality over time without making breaking changes.

-When we introduce breaking changes, such as the deprecation of a function or datatype, we'll increment the SODA version and notify developers.
-Make sure you [sign up for our developer newsletter](/changelog/) so you can stay up to date!